+"Now flush'en, Hawkins!"

-"Now flush em, Hawkins!"
-HATEVER may be said for the effectiveness of hunting quail with cannon, it certainly isn't thrifty.
-Of course you can use a network to find, blast and overwhelm your gentle customer-but spot-broadcasting is often more effective, and costs a lot less in shot and shell.
+WHATEVER may be said for the effectiveness of hunting quail with cannon, it certainly isn't thrifty.

+Of course you can use a network to find, blast and overwhelm your gentle customer -but spot-broadcasting is often more effective, and costs a lot less in shot and shell.
 We realize that it's an edifying sensation to feel that half the world is, willy-nilly, listening to one's own barrage.
 But most of our stations are now putting on local talent and transcription programs that are getting better results than the Big Berthas.
 And that's the main idea - or isn't it?

 Let's talk it over - and see the whites of their eyes before we shoot.

 FREE & PETERS, INC.

-Free & Peters List

-WHO \\\\\\ Des Moines

-WGR-WKBW \\\\ Buffalo

-WHK \\\\ Cleveland

-KMBC \\\\ Kansas City

-WAVE \\\ Louisville

-WTCN \\\ Minneapolis-St. Paul

-KO1L \\\\ Omaha

-KSD \\\\\ St. Louis

-WFBL \\\\ Syracuse

-KO1N-KALE \\\ Portland

-KOL \\\\ Seattle

-Free, Johns & Field List

-WIS Columbia

-WHKC Columbus

-WOC Davenport

-WDAY Fargo

-KTAT Fort Worth

-WDRC Hartford

-WKZO Kalamazoo

-WNOX Knoxville

-KFAB Omaha-Lincoln

-Peoria

-WPTF Raleigh

-KTUL Tulsa

-KVI Tacoma
+Free & Peters List WHO Des Moines WGR-WKBW Buffalo WHK Cleveland KMBC Kansas City WAVE Louisville WTCN Minneapolis-St. Paul KOIL Omaha KSD St. Louis WFBL Syracuse KOIN-KALE Portland KOL Seattle

 FREE, JOHNS & FIELD, INC.

-Page 8 • December 15, 1936

-BROADCASTING • Broadcast Advertisin

 BROADCASTING

 Broadcast Advertising

 Vol. 11 No. 12

 WASHINGTON, D. C., DECEMBER 15, 1936

 \$3.00 A YEAR - 15c A COPY

-The Voice of Advertising-'Radio in 1937'!
+The Voice of Advertising--'Radio in 1937'!

-By SOL TAISHOFF Agencies and Sponsors See Banner Year for the Industry; Estimated \$103,000,000 Gross in 1936 May Be Passed RIDING a wave of public acclaim and advertiser demand, radio broadcasting will take 1937 by a landslide.
+By SOL TAISHOFF

+Agencies and Sponsors See Banner Year for the Industry; Estimated \$103,000,000 Gross in 1936 May Be Passed

+RIDING a wave of public acclaim and advertiser demand, radio broadcasting will take 1937 by a landslide.

 That inescapable conclusion is based upon early trade summaries for this year evaluated in the light of the general tenor of BROADCASTING'S annual symposium on prospects for the New Year, published in this issue.
 National and regional advertisers and their agencies unite with network and station executives and with radio officialdom in the practically unanimous view that the year ahead will bring new attainments in every phase of the medium.

 It's no longer a buyers' market, says one agency executive, it's a sellers'.
 And another reports that it is a question now of adding hours rather than advertisers.
-A suggestion that network sponsors be limited to maximum halfhour programs also is made, along with the general sentiment that national spot business will surge still farther upward because it is better understood and because of the lack of available network time.
-Upward Goes the Gross THOUGH statistics are not yet available for 1936 business, indications are that the \$100,000,000 cations are that the \$100,000,000 mark, for the first time in the industry's meteoric history, will be eclipsed.
-Figures for the first nine months show an aggregate business of more than \$73,000,000 with the usually heavy fourth quarter (including the prolific October political revenues) yet to be quarter (including the prolific October political revenues) yet to be tabulated.
+'A suggestion that network sponsors be limited to maximum halfhour programs also is made, along with the general sentiment that national spot business will surge still farther upward because of the lack of available network time.

+Upward Goes the Gross

+THOUGH statistics are not yet available for 1936 business, indications are that the \$100,000,000 mark, for the first time in the industry's meteoric history, will be eclipsed.
+Figures for the first nine months show an aggregate business of more than \$73,000,000 with the usually heavy fourth quarter (including the prolific October political revenues) yet to be tabulated.
 The nine-month figures are nearly 20% ahead of those for last year.
 Aggregate business last year exceeded \$87,000,000 [BROAD-CASTING, 1936 Yearbook Number].
 The NAB estimates the 1936 gross figure will be \$103,500,000.
-Radio "circulation" showed a phenomenal increase during the Radio "circulation" showed a phenomenal increase during the year, with the Radio Manufacturer's Association estimating set sales at 7,600,000 new units, representing an investment of \$315,800,- Secretary of Commerce Sees Progress
+Radio "circulation" showed a phenomenal increase during the

+The NAB estimates the 1936 gross figure will be \$103,500,000.
+Radio "circulation" showed a phenomenal increase during the year, with the Radio Manufacturer's Association estimating set sales at 7,600,000 new units, representing an investment of \$315,800,-

+Secretary of Commerce Sees Progress